Gavin Williams just misses Guardians' first no-hitter in 44 years in 4-1 win over Mets

 Hunter Gaddis got Mark Vientos to fly out to earn his second save.

 David Fry led off the second by homering against David Peterson (7-5).
-Angel Martinez hit a two-run homer in the third and Gabriel Arias added an RBI triple in the sixth.
+Martínez hit a two-run homer in the third and Gabriel Arias added an RBI triple in the sixth.

 The Mets have lost eight of nine.